ArenRedd/arenredd.github.io/_posts/2025-05-19-tails-os-ghost-mode-blog.md

 ### 🚀 What the Heck Is TAILS?

-TAILS (The Amnesic Incognito Live System) is a Linux-based live operating system that runs **entirely from RAM**, leaving **zero traces** on the host machine.
+TAILS (The Amnesic Incognito Live System) is a linux-based live operating system that runs **entirely from RAM**, leaving **zero traces** on the host machine.
 Think of it as the ghost mode of operating systems—no logs, no caches, no receipts.

 You boot it from a USB, dive into the Tor network, and when you're done?
 POOF 💨 —no forensic breadcrumbs.
 Not even NSA interns can trace you (unless you're bragging on Instagram, then... good luck).